umbraco/Umbraco-CMS/tests/loadtests/README.md

   * update content - makes requests to update content based on the created content.
   * delete content - makes requests to delete content based on the created content.
   * front-end - performs throughput tests on the homepage to determine maximum requests per second throughput and latency.

+## Known issues

+`dotnet-counters` doesn't allow for automation currently due to it's requirement for console in "Q" key for closing and collecting the figures.
+See https://github.com/dotnet/diagnostics/issues/451#issuecomment-843650234.
+Due to this problem, when the script is run, it needs to be run in the context of a human and once it starts running, no window/UI interaction can be done so that the script hack to set active windows and send a "Q" key to the dotnet-counters process works.

+Cold boot + Warm boot metrics are currently not calculated correctly for netcore.
+This is because when netcore restarts, IIS behaves differently than net framework and as such it will result in several 302 errors for a few seconds during restart which skews all figures.
+For reporting currently, netcore is excluded for Cold/Warm boot scenarios.